ffmly/unireverse-v2/README.md

 # UniReverse

 A modern booking and management platform for university clubs and administrators, built with Next.js, TypeScript, Tailwind CSS, and Supabase.
-This app is designed for university clubs to reserve stadiums, with access restricted to registered clubs approved by the admin.
-This project is part of the Master Coding Local initiative in Laghouat.
+This app is designed for university clubs to reserve stadiums, with access restricted to registered clubs approved by the admin. **This project is the main development task assigned as part of the Master Coding Local initiative in Laghouat!**

 ## Features